 Secondary review of invoices and payments Other program review mechanisms are in place.
-Describe: Local Adminstering Agencies / District Offices: ✓ On - site evaluation Annual program review Monitoring through central database ✓ Desk reviews Client File Testing / Sampling Other program review mechanisms are in place.
+Describe: Local Administering Agencies / District Offices: ✓ On - site evaluation Annual program review Monitoring through central database ✓ Desk reviews Client File Testing / Sampling Other program review mechanisms are in place.
 Describe: 10.6 Explain, or attach a copy of your local agency monitoring schedule and protocol.
-Annually the portions of the LIHEAP are audited by an internal auditor from DSSC.
+At least every two years the primary sub-grantee is monitored by an internal auditor from DSSC.
 Throughout the year file monitoring is conducted by DSSC.
 If DNREC and other state agencies receive LIHEAP funds, they are monitored by the DSSC internal auditor.
-For the purpose of audit, eligibility files will be randomly selected by using Microsoft Office Excel functions that generate random numbers between the range specified. =RANDBETWEEN(range bottom, range top), which returns a random integer number between the range specified.
+For the purpose of monitoring, eligibility files will be randomly selected by using Microsoft Office Excel functions that generate random numbers between the range specified. =RANDBETWEEN(range bottom, range top), which returns a random integer number between the range specified.
 The range of the set will be inquired from the contractor whose files are going to be audited.
 The set will be created from the application numbers.
 The sample size will be determined according to the following criteria: a) confidence level between 90% and 95% (90 and 95 included); b) margin of error 5% and 10%.
 Preferred criteria for sample size will be 95% confidence level and 5% margin of error.
 10.7.
 Describe how you select local agencies for monitoring reviews.
-Site Visits: All agencies are monitored.
+Site Visits: All agencies are monitored using risk assessment methodology.
 Local agencies are selected for monitoring based on discussions with the Fiscal Management Unit Administrator and the Fiscal Management Unit Internal Auditor.
 The Internal Auditor utilizes annual risk assessments of local agencies as well as the review of program monitoring reports completed by the Office of Community Services.
 We also undertake monitoring based on referrals from other local agencies.
 Site Visits and Desk Reviews are based on: Prior year findings, risk assessment, referrals, and program monitoring reports.
-Desk Reviews: All agencies are monitored.
+Desk Reviews: All agencies are monitored continuously as the state receives the requests for reimbursements.
 Site Visits and Desk Reviews are based on: Prior year findings, risk assessment, referrals, and program monitoring reports.
 10.8.
 How often is each local agency monitored ?
 Portions of LIHEAP are monitored annually.
 10.9.
 What is the combined error rate for eligibility determinations?
 OPTIONAL 10.10.
 What is the combined error rate for benefit determinations?
 OPTIONAL 10.11.
 How many local agencies are currently on corrective action plans for eligibility and/or benefit determination issues?
 0 10.12.
 How many local agencies are currently on corrective action plans for financial accounting or administrative issues?
-1 state agency If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.
+None If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.